aktywnidemokraci/AfuekQuiz/README.md

 # OpenTrivia
 Small multiplayer quiz demo using express and socket.io in the backend and React for the UI.
-[Click Here](https://opentrivia.herokuapp.com/) to view the live demo.

 ### How to use locally: